 We invite you to share with us in the sacramental meal, because Christ himself invites you!
-At the direction of the usher, come forward if you are able, and kneel at the altar rail, starting at the walls.
+There is no specific age requirement for Communion.
+If you would like your child to commune, please let the pastor know.
+At the direction of the usher, come forward if you are able, and kneel or stand at the altar rail, starting at the walls.
 Receive the bread in the palm of your hand.
 (Gluten-free wafers are available.
 Just ask the pastor.)
 You may eat it immediately, then take the silver chalice and drink from it or, if you prefer, take a small cup from the tray.
 The cups in the outer ring contain wine.
 The cups in the center contain grape juice.
 As you return to your seat, place your empty cup in the trays provided at the ends of the front pews.
 Return to your place via the side aisles after you have communed.
-If you need to have Communion brought to you, please sit on the aisle, and let either the pastor or an usher know before the service that you would like to commune at your seat.
+If you need to have Communion brought to you, please sit on or near the aisle, and let either the pastor or an usher know before the service that you would like to commune at your seat.
 If you desire a blessing but not the sacrament, you are invited to come forward with everyone else and fold your arms over your chest to indicate this.